derickandrade/Design-Atlas/atlas-docs/docs/style-guide/theme.md

 The *class-first* approach also simplifies maintenance and scalability of the design system and allows smoother integration with utility-based frameworks like Tailwind CSS.

+## Theming
+You can easily adapt **Atlas** to your project’s color scheme thanks to the use of **Design Tokens**.
+This makes it simple to customize elements like `color-accent` while preserving the system’s visual consistency and structure.

+We recommend keeping Atlas’s original background colors to maintain contrast and accessibility.
+When customizing, prioritize adjusting the `color-accent` and always check contrast with background elements to ensure readability.

 ## Text color
 Color tokens applied to text and icons